rumeysakocc/Prototype-Hand-Project-with-Rasperry-Pi-and-MediaPipe-Library/README.md

 # RUN
 Always install the cooling fan before image processing on the Raspberry Pi.
 Make sure it has a good supply.
 If you get a "Low voltage warning Please check your power supply" warning, something is wrong with the supply.
 If a regulator is to be used, it must be connected to both the servos and the raspberry Pi from the ground and 5V pins to complete the circuit.

+*Since there are 4 PWM ports on the Raspberry Pi, only 4 finger movements are provided.
+The thumb is not connected to the servos.*

 https://github.com/rumeysakocc/Prototype-Hand-Project-with-Rasperry-Pi-and-MediaPipe-Library/assets/115664157/9f1d7567-8cbd-4ae0-b350-b0054281c4b0

 # Requirements: